emabolo/superstartrek/README.md

 Versions included:

-- superstartrek.lua : this is now the main version, I will continue improving it, while the Perl one will receive just major bug fixes;
+- **startrek-tos.lua** : an enhanced version of the LUA port, with the *voices* of the original Star Trek: The Original Series cast - [see here](https://github.com/emabolo/superstartrek/blob/master/tos-version.md) for more info;
+- **superstartrek.lua** : 100% faithful port to LUA of the 1978 BASIC version;
-- superstartrek.pl : Perl is already installed on Mac, so it might be easier to try this one.
-At the moment the two versions are aligned.
-The only difference is the Perl version uses `select` for the delay, which could be a bit more precise.
+- **superstartrek.pl** : this is the first version I wrote.
+Perl is already installed on Mac, so it might be easier to try this one if you just want to play it.
+Mostly aligned with the LUA version, the only difference is the Perl version uses `select` for the delay, which could be a bit more precise.
 Also, in Perl the main code is on top, while functions are below, I find it easier to read.

 ## What's next
-I'm not planning to add more features.
-There are already plenty of enhanced/improved versions of Super Star Trek on the Internet, with all sort of additions, including Romulan ships, clocking devices, supernovae, death rays and more.
-Probably I'd like to improve even more the experience, not sure how.
-For sure I'd like to see Bones talking.
-Dr McCoy is the only one that never speaks.
+startrek-tos is now my favourite version.
+More features are coming.
+I'm also planning to port this to Pico-8.
+Let's see how it goes.

 Happy startrekking!